sascha432/esp8266-kfc-fw/README.md

 ### File Manager

-WebUI to explore and modify SPIFFS and KFCVirtualFileSystem
+WebUI to explore and modify LittleFS and KFCVirtualFileSystem

 ### SaveCrash